DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

 ## 2 mean 67.15047 70.78401  0.95     stderr   68.938        1.816768 49
 ```

 The $t$ interval with the bootstrap standard error is the more accurate method of calculating a bootstrap confidence interval.
 However, the percentile method usually results in a very similar interval and the standard error method can only be used when the bootstrap distribution is roughly shaped like a $t$ distribution.
-You can learn more about bootstrap confidence intervals online.^[Also, see resources like *Statistical Inference via Data Science* by Chester Ismay and Albert Kim, https://moderndive.com/index.html]
+You can learn more about bootstrap confidence intervals online.^[Also, see resources like *Statistical Inference via Data Science* by Chester Ismay and Albert Kim.]

 ## Non-standard sample statistics